 Finally, we will show how Fabric can improve the query performance, by comparing query times and throughput between the sharded and non-sharded versions.

-The LDBC Social Network Benchmark supplies a data model specification along with a data generator, and a set of query specifications.
-It is important to note that we are not using the benchmark workload as specified by the benchmark, but rather borrowing its data model and queries for a different kind of exercise.
-This test is to demonstrate the differences between sharded and non-sharded configurations and to explore considerations for graph sharding, not to present an industry benchmark.
+The LDBC Social Network Benchmark dataset supplies a data model specification along with a data generator, and a set of query specifications.
+It is important to note that we are borrowing its data model and queries to demonstrate the differences between sharded and non-sharded configurations and to explore considerations for graph sharding.

 A full description of the LDBC SNB data model can be found in the specification.
 We will provide a simplified overview here, expressed in the way the schema looks when imported into Neo4j.